hazelcast/fraud-detection-python/README.md

 * It only uses 50% of the original dataset for training and
 * it drops a few features

-This was done so you can train a similar model free on Google Colab.
+This was done so you can train a similar model for free on Google Colab.

-When you execute all Cells in the notebook, you can download the train model
+When you execute all Cells in the notebook, you can download the trained model
 ![Download trained Model from Colab](./images/download-model.png)

 ## How was the LightGBM model used to score transactions in a Hazelcast Jet Job (Pipeline API)?